Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-While O'Sullivan et al.~\cite{o2017integrating} made use of SentiStrength~\cite{thelwall2012sentiment} and its built-in lexicon for sentiment analysis, we chose to use the R package \textit{tidytext}~\cite{silgeTextMiningTidy2017} in this study due to its usability and easy implementation with large amounts of text.
-The lexicons in the \textit{tidytext} package are based on unigrams, i.e., single words, meaning the lexicons check word by word to assign scores.
-We use \textit{AFFIN}~\cite{nielsen2011new}, a lexicon constructed specifically for microblogs, therefore appropriate to analyse tweets.
-It assigns the words a score that ranges between $-5$ and $+5$, with negative scores indicating negative sentiment and positive scores indicating positive sentiment (see the illustrative example in Figure~\ref{fig:sentiment}).
+In our study, sentiment is used to capture stance and help understand users' general feelings about the topic.
+It is used 1) as a means of understanding how users that share the same (opposite) type of sentiment connect in the network, and 2) in combination with the mentions network topology to find communities of yes- and no-supporters.
+While O'Sullivan et al.~\cite{o2017integrating} made use of \textit{SentiStrength}~\cite{thelwall2012sentiment} and its built-in lexicon for sentiment analysis, we chose to use the R package \textit{tidytext}~\cite{silgeTextMiningTidy2017} in this study due to its usability and easy implementation with large amounts of text.
+The lexicons in the \textit{tidytext} package are based on unigrams, i.e., single words, meaning the respective algorithms check word by word to assign scores.

+We use \textit{AFINN}~\cite{nielsen2011new}, a lexicon constructed specifically for microblogs, therefore appropriate to analyse tweets.
+Furthermore, \textit{AFINN} performs well in polarisation analyses on Twitter, according to Hern{\'a}ndez et al.~\cite{hernandez2014iradabe}.
+It assigns the words a score that ranges between $-5$ and $+5$, with negative scores indicating negative sentiment and positive scores indicating positive sentiment.
 The sum of positive and the sum of negative scores were then obtained for each tweet.
 Finally, the positive scores were re-scaled in order to fall into the interval from $0$ to $5$, and the same was done for the negative scores, with the range of scores to be between $-5$ and $0$, instead.
-Tweets containing neither positive nor negative scores were assigned a sentiment score equals zero (neutral).
-Figure \ref{fig:sentiment} in the appendix exemplifies how the mentions' network was built.
+The final sentiment score for a tweet is the sum of its negative and its positive scores.
+Tweets containing neither positive nor negative scores are assigned a sentiment score equals to zero (neutral).
+Figure \ref{fig:sentiment} in Appendix~\ref{chap:appendix} exemplifies how the mentions network was built.
+On the network topology, each mention tweet between two users is represented as a link in the mentions network, and each one of those links now has an attribute containing the sentiment score of its text.
 In the next section we will use those sentiment scores and the network structure to understand how users communicate according to the sentiment they send and receive from others.

-\section{User sentiment and social structure}
+\subsection{User sentiment and social structure}